bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 There's a special moment that happens when you're debugging code.
 It's when you realize that 6 hours has gone by since you started, and you're not sure if you remembered to breathe for most of that.
 An ice bath of espresso sounds nice.
 Thanks IE.

 When I opened my website with Internet Explorer 5, it was *just good enough* that I thought "Hey, I can work with this."
-Many many hours later, I shut off my computer, went for a walk with my wife, and decided not to ever speak of it again.
-Now I think it might be helpful for somebody if I at least wrote a blog post about it.
+I probably could've made worse, choices, but this one was up there.
+Anyway, I think it might be helpful for somebody if I wrote about what I found.
 Here are some of the weird and surprising things I learned making my website work in Internet Explorer 5.